Dermaplaning Got A Soft Rebrand: TikTok Is 'Oilplaning' Instead

 Advertisement

 So, what kind of oil?
 According to Dr. Garshick, you want something gentle and non-comedogenic (specifically formulated so that it does not block or clog pores).
-She recommends Biossance 100% Squalane Oil.
-Dr. King recommends NakedPoppy Revitalize Organic Facial Oil, which is rich in antioxidants and features a high-quality rosehip seed oil, or Charlotte Tilbury Collagen Superfusion Face Oil with botanical oils and antioxidant and anti-inflammatory properties as well.
+She recommends Biossance 100% Squalane Oil, $51.
+Dr. King recommends Charlotte Tilbury Collagen Superfusion Face Oil, $100, with botanical oils and antioxidant and anti-inflammatory properties as well.

 Get The Right Razor for Dermaplaning

 Where razors are concerned, you want to make sure you're using a blade designed for dermaplaning.
 "There are certain razors that are specifically designed to help remove the fine hairs on the face without creating too much injury to the surrounding skin," says Dr. Garshick.
-"A good option for someone with sensitive skin is the Schick Silk Touch Up, which uses high quality blades along with fine microguards to help protect the skin."
-Dr. King recommends either the Hollywood Browzer or the Hollywood Smoother, which have similar features.
+"A good option for someone with sensitive skin is the Schick Silk Touch Up, $10, which uses high-quality blades along with fine microguards to help protect the skin."
+Dr. King recommends either the Hollywood Browzer, $19.95, or the Hollywood Smoother, $99.95.

 How To Shave Your Face

 After dermaplaning, be extra gentle on the skin.
-Wash your face again with a gentle cleanser then apply a reparative moisturizer, Dr. Garshick recommends RescueMD DNA Repair Complex.
-"It works to hydrate the skin while helping to support the skin’s natural ability to repair and regenerate, while calming redness and inflammation," she explains.
+Wash your face again with a gentle cleanser then apply a reparative moisturiser.
+Refinery29 Australia rates the La Roche-Posay Cicaplast Baume B5 Balm, $17.
+"It works to hydrate the skin while helping to support the skin’s natural ability to repair and regenerate, while calming redness and inflammation," Dr. Garshick explains.

-"It's best to avoid the use of any other exfoliating treatments, including physical scrubs or retinoids after dermaplaning," says Dr. Garshick.
-"Similarly, avoid sun exposure and be sure to wear SPF."
-For sunscreen post-oilplaning, Dr. King recommends Mele Skincare No Shade Sunscreen Oil SPF 30 Broad Spectrum.
-"In the first few days, it's best to stick with a gentle skin-care routine," says Dr. Garshick, "and then transition back to your normal skin-care routine, knowing that dermaplaning may help other products penetrate better."
+"It's best to avoid the use of any other exfoliating treatments, including physical scrubs or retinoids after dermaplaning — similarly, avoid sun exposure and be sure to wear SPF," says Dr. Garshick.
+"In the first few days, it's best to stick with a gentle skin-care routine," she says, "and then transition back to your normal skin-care routine, knowing that dermaplaning may help other products penetrate better."